Folie à Deux (album): Promotion and release

+The promotional cycle for Folie was complex: it encompassed a viral campaign, conflicts in pre-release promotion, and a change in the album's release date.

 As the release of the new album approached, the band and its management found that they would have to navigate changes in the music industry, which Hurley described as "a completely different place."
 Facing declining record sales, the lack of a proper outlet for an exhibition of music videos, and the economic crisis, Hurley commented that "people are buying things they need to survive rather than records and concert tickets."
 The group's 2007 album Infinity on High sold one million copies, which was considered a disappointment compared to From Under the Cork Trees sales of three million.
 Trohman attributed this to "the same reason that nobody's records are selling that well: there's so much turmoil in the music industry, so much downsizing, and people are finding different ways to get their music more and more all the time.
 There's very little we can do about that as a band.
 All we can do is try to make great music and hope it connects with people."
+Trohman later felt the label of Island Records had botched the release strategy; he felt that "I Don't Care" had been issued too far in advance of the album.